Bloom-Tauta/farm-app/README.md

 ### Tips
 Postman was used for testing the endpoints
-Binding.pry wwas used for debugging purposes in Ruby.
+Binding.pry was used for debugging purposes in Ruby.

 # Click the link to view the Database ERD